 - 1. Early-on, review objectives and expectations related to the visit. - 2.
-Assist the visitor in getting settled on campus. - Provide guidance for email accounts, bench space, office space, campus ids, etc. - Visit common facilities. - Introduce the visitor to the department head and colleagues. - Assigning a temporary mentor/guide can be very helpful if you are busy. - 3.
-Review the policy regarding visitors taking classes on campus.
-This is often a point of confusion.
-Even auditing a course is not allowed on campus. - 4.
-Mentoring and coaching is crucial for the successful outcome and the professional and personal development of the visitor.
+Assist the visiting scholar in getting settled on campus. - Provide guidance for email accounts, bench space, office space, campus ids, etc. - Visit common facilities. - Introduce the visitor to the department head and colleagues. - Assigning a temporary mentor/guide can be very helpful if you are busy. - 3.
+Review the University's visitor policies and ensure the visiting scholar adheres to them. - 4.
+Mentoring and coaching is crucial for the successful outcome and the professional and personal development of the visiting scholar.
 Take time to develop a plan that is reasonable based on the timeline for their stay on campus. - 5.
-Create opportunities for visitors to share their personal and professional experiences (e.g. seminars; lunchtime talks; cultural exchanges; guiding or interacting with students and colleagues; etc.). - 6.
+Create opportunities for visiting scholars to share their personal and professional experiences (e.g. seminars; lunchtime talks; cultural exchanges; guiding or interacting with students and colleagues; etc.). - 6.
 Get in touch with IPIA to explore opportunities to highlight or showcase the visitor and their work and to engage with others in the college. - 7.
 Encourage visitors to present their work on campus and at national meetings (if funds are available). - 8.
 Utilize the opportunity to build and develop a long-term professional relationship with visiting scientists coming to Purdue.
 Think about the process of hosting as an investment in both of your futures.